Our exploration of the chakras continues with a discussion of a topic very dear to me — food!

 1 t. ground ginger

-Combine dry ingredients with shortening mixer (it helps to use a stand mixer if you have one).
+Combine dry ingredients with shortening using an electric mixer (it helps to use a stand mixer if you have one).
 Cover and refrigerate at least 2 hours or overnight.

-Preheat oven to 350.
+Preheat oven to 350 degrees Fahrenheit.
 Roll dough into balls.
 Roll the dough in sugar to cover.
 Bake on an ungreased cookie sheet for 10 to 12 minutes.
 They will look slightly overdone.

 Italian Potato and Kale Frittata

 The following is a recipe I adapted from Weight Watchers TurnAround Program Cookbook.
-People that know me well can verify that I often “adapt” or “modify” recipes as my mood strikes me.
+People that know me well can verify that I often “adapt” or “modify” recipes as my mood strikes.
 This recipe combines protein, aromatic herbs and spices, and red root vegetables.

-Preheat over to 375.
+Preheat over to 375 degrees.
 In medium bowl combine:

 2 large eggs